httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To sign using this algorithm, the signer applies the `ECDSA` algorithm {{FIPS186-4}} using curve P-256 with the signer's private signing key and the signature input string ({{create-sig-input}}).
-The hash SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied.
+The hash SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the digital signature is applied, (`M`).
-The resulting signed content byte array is the HTTP message signature output used in {{sign}}.
+The signature algorithm returns two integer values, `r` and `s`.
+These are both encoded in big-endian unsigned integers, zero-padded to 32-octets each.
+These encoded values are concatenated into a single 64-octet array consisting of the encoded value of `r` followed by the encoded value of `s`.
+The resulting concatenation of `(r, s)` is byte array of the HTTP message signature output used in {{sign}}.

 To verify using this algorithm, the verifier applies the `ECDSA` algorithm {{FIPS186-4}}  using the public key portion of the verification key material and the signature input string re-created as described in {{verify}}.
-The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the verification function is applied.
+The hash function SHA-256 {{RFC6234}} is applied to the signature input string to create the digest content to which the signature verification function is applied, (`M`).
 The verifier extracts the HTTP message signature to be verified (`S`) as described in {{verify}}.
+This value is a 64-octet array consisting of the encoded values of `r` and `s` concatenated in order.
+These are both encoded in big-endian unsigned integers, zero-padded to 32-octets each.
+The resulting signature value `(r, s)` is used as input to the signature verification function.
-The results of the verification function are compared to the http message signature to determine if the signature presented is valid.
+The results of the verification function indicate if the signature presented is valid.

+Note that the output of ECDSA algorithms are non-deterministic, and therefore it is not correct to re-calculate a new signature on the signature input and compare the results to an existing signature.
+Instead, the verification algorithm here needs to be used.

 Use of this algorithm can be indicated at runtime using the `ecdsa-p256-sha256` value for the `alg` signature parameter.